Green Update of Beam Offices

 The cost of the insulation boards was: £931.
 We installed these ourselves, the cost of this is not included.
 We simply remover each tile, cut the insulation to size with a wood saw and glued this to the tile with 5 patches of spray contact adesive.
 Each tile took about 3 minutes to do.

 LED Lighting Upgrade

 The business unit has florescent lighting throughout and so it was fairly efficient to start with.
 However modern LED lighting almost halves the power usage for the same light output and the "white" colour of the LED tubes is similar to that of florescent lights.
-We used LED tubes that matched the existing florescent tubes so installation and fitting was simply a case of replacing the tubes and the starter unit.
+We used LED tubes that matched the existing florescent tubes for most units so installation and fitting was simply a case of replacing the tubes and the starter unit and replaced some aging fittings with new complete LED strip lights..
 We had already done this for some of our lighting.